AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/share-proofs-mobile.md

 ## Download the proof

 You can download a copy of the proof document to your mobile device.
+Note that while you cannot preview video files, you can still download them.

 1. Open the document proof and select the **[!UICONTROL More]** menu ![More menu](assets/mobile-verticalmoremenu-20x33.png) on the upper right of the document.
 Then, select **[!UICONTROL More]**.
 1. Select **[!UICONTROL Download]**.